robbibt/pyTMD/doc/source/api_reference/ellipse.rst

 ellipse
 =======

-- Expresses the amplitudes and phases for the `u` and `v` components in terms of four ellipse parameters using `Foreman's formula <https://www.sciencedirect.com/science/article/pii/0309170889900171>`_
+- Expresses the amplitudes and phases for the `u` and `v` components in terms of four ellipse parameters using Foreman's formula :cite:p:`Foreman:1989dt`

 Calling Sequence
 ----------------